emilyriehl/yoneda/src/simplicial-hott/08-covariant.rzk.md

       ( product (hom2 A x y a f v d) (Σ (u : hom A x a) , (u = d)))) ( Σ (d : hom A x a) ,
       ( hom2 A x y a f v d))
-    ( Segal-representable-dhom-to-path-space A is-segal-A a x y f v) ( total-equiv-family-equiv
+    ( representable-dhom-to-path-space-Segal A is-segal-A a x y f v) ( total-equiv-family-equiv
       ( hom A x a)
       ( \ d → product (hom2 A x y a f v d) (Σ (u : hom A x a) , (u = d)))